fsprojects/Paket/docs/content/template-files.md

 If the source part refers to a file then it is copied into the target directory.
 If it refers to a directory, the contents of the directory will be copied into the target directory.
 If you omit the target directory, then the source is copied into the `lib` directory of the package.
+If you use `.` as the target, the source is copied into the root of the package.

 Excluding certain files looks like this: